-- "Compliance with the Norwegian Transparency Act by Wallem Group", a comprehensive report adhering to the requirements of the Transparency Act which reflects how Wallem adhere to the requirements under the act and follow up such requirements towards Wallem's suppliers.
-The report comprises findings from Wallem's own Human Rights Due Diligence. - "Policy Human Rights Impact Assessment (HRIA) and Human Rights Due Diligence (HRDD)" reporting on how the company has conducted the risk evaluation in relation to human rights and working conditions. - Wallem ESG report excerpts including ESG goals for labor conditions onboard vessels.
+- "Compliance with the Norwegian Transparency Act by Wallem Group", a comprehensive report carried out in 2023 adhering to the requirements of the Norwegian Transparency Act which reflects how Wallem adheres to the requirements under the act and follow up such requirements towards Wallem's suppliers.
+The report comprises findings from Wallem's own Human Rights Due Diligence. - "Policy Human Rights Impact Assessment (HRIA) and Human Rights Due Diligence (HRDD)" reporting on how the company has conducted the risk evaluation in relation to human rights and working conditions.
+(30th May 2023) - "Policy Code of conduct" - "Policy Anti Bribery" (31st Oct.2024) - "Policy Anti-Money Laundering and Counter-Terrorist Financing Policy" (30th Sept.2024) - "Supplier Code of Conduct" (15th Jan.2024) - Wallem ESG report excerpts including ESG goals for labor conditions onboard vessels.